-Although this is not an emergency, as our customers, you have a right to know what happened and what we did to correct this situation.
+Our water system recently violated a drinking water standard.
+Although this is not an emergency, as our customers, you have a right to know what happened, what you should do, and what we did to correct this situation.

 What does this mean?

 Usually, coliforms are a sign that there could be a problem with the treatment or distribution system (pipes).
 Whenever we detect coliform bacteria in any sample, we do follow-up testing to see if other bacteria of greater concern, such as fecal coliform or E. coli, are present.
-We did not find any of these bacteria in our follow-up testing.
+We did not find any of these bacteria in our subsequent testing.
 If we had, we would have notified you immediately.

-For more information, please contact Elizabeth Johansen at 712-262-8847 or PO Box 555, Spencer, Iowa 51301.
+For more information, please contact Elizabeth Johansen at 712-262-8847 or P.O.
+Box 555, Spencer, Iowa 51301.

 Please share this information with all the other people who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools, and businesses).
 You can do this by posting this notice in a public place or distributing copies by hand or mail.
 This notice is being sent to you by IOWA LAKES REGIONAL WATER -

 PWSID# 3060001 Date distributed: August 26, 2014